RasaHQ/rasa/examples/formbot/README.md

 ## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
-The formbot consists of the following files:
+The `formbot` consists of the following files:

 - **data/nlu.md** contains training examples for NLU model
 - **data/stories.md** contains training stories for Core model
-- **actions.py** contains the implementation of a custom FormAction
+- **actions.py** contains the implementation of a custom `FormAction`
 - **domain.yml** contains the domain of the assistant
-- **endpoints.yml** contains the webhook configuration for the custom action
+- **endpoints.yml** contains the webhook configuration for the custom actions
 - **config.yml** contains the model configuration

 ## How to use this example?

 Using this example you can build an actual assistant which demonstrates the functionality of the `FormAction`.
-You can use the example using the following
+You can test the example using the following
 steps:

 1. Train a Rasa model containing the Rasa NLU and Rasa Core models by running: